derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `getBorrowersForBook()` function in `public/src/books.js` has two parameters, in the following order:

 - A book object.
-- An array of all accounts.
+- An array of all account objects.

-It should return an array of all the transactions from the book's `borrows` key.
-However, each transaction should include the related account information and the `returned` key.
+It should return an array of ten or fewer account objects that represents the accounts given by the IDs in the provided book's `borrows` array.
+However, each account object should include the `returned` entry from the corresponding transaction object in the `borrows` array.

 **Example:**